SHASWAT2000-loves-logic/Personal-Website/README.md

 **Third possible fix** - Soon, I found out that CSS has a built-in property for smooth scrolling.
 By writing, html, body {scroll-behavior:smooth}, I was able to do smooth scrolling, which meant that I didn't need to use react-scroll for smooth scrolling in the first place.

 **Final fix** - I didn't knew that react-scroll has an activeClass prop, which itself identifies the active link, and makes it easier to style the active link.
 It is very similar to how the activeClassName was in previous version of react-router.
 However, there is a caveat - it only highlights the active link when it sees it on the top of the website.
-This means that highlighting active link sometime **fails unpredictably**.
+This means that highlighting active link sometimes **fails unpredictably**.
 A better solution to this problem would have been to use Boostrap, because it has built-in scrollspy library, which takes care of scrolling and highlighting active link.

 **2. Return to top of page after refresh (resolved)**.
 Display the page from the top whenever the website is refreshed - Web browsers record the last scrollY position of the user before a refresh and start from that position once the page is loaded.
 However, I wanted the user to start from the very top, whenever the user refreshes.